xiix0/scam/README.md

-This was the most unkindest cut of all.
+It is a wise father that knows his own child.
-		-- William Shakespeare, "Julius Caesar"
+		-- William Shakespeare, "The Merchant of Venice"